dakshyadavdtu/chatapp-relay/README.md

 # optional: npm test (merge helpers)
 ```

-Auth is minimal: log in from the home page with any non-empty username/password.
-The backend sets a `sid` cookie, `/api/me` returns the current user while it’s valid, and the home page logout button clears the session and stops chat activity.
+Auth is minimal: use the home page form with any non-empty username/password.
+The backend sets a `sid` cookie, `/api/me` returns the current user while it’s valid, and the home page logout button clears the session, stops chat, and sends you back home if you were on `#/chat`.

 If you need custom ports or URLs, copy `.env.example` to `.env` in `backend/` or `frontend/` and edit there.
 Vite proxies `/api` in dev only; set `VITE_WS_URL` if the WebSocket host or port differs from the default.